canserkanuren/coding-guidelines/README.md

 #### _Note that these extensions are already marked as required in the `extensions.json` file, in the `.vscode` folder_

-_Note_: You can also find all my vscode extensions in the project.
+_Note_: You can also find all my Visual Studio Code extensions in the project.

 ### ESLint and Prettier